The Olympic boycott movement that failed

 Mildred Bond Roxborough, who would go on to serve in several high-profile positions at the NAACP, including director of operations, was a young girl when Owens decided to compete in the ’36 Olympics.

-“My parents were disappointed that he went, because Hitler considered Black people less than human,” said Roxborough, now 95.
+“My parents were disappointed that he went because Hitler considered Black people less than human,” said Roxborough, now 95.
 But after Owens dominated at the Games, “there was great joy in the household.”

+In the documentary “Olympic Pride, American Prejudice,” director Deborah Riley Draper explores the conflicting feelings in the Black community about participating in the ’36 Olympics.
+As Terrence Trammell, a two-time Olympic silver medalist hurdler, says in the film, “Being 17, 18 years old, I think you would really be torn not to want to put on display your hard work, your efforts.
+The Olympics only comes once every four years.”

 The Games go on